 April 3rd through May 4th:

 I’ve been lucky enough to be home for 32 days as I write this.
 The first week home was slow coming.
 I still had a low-grade fever, but it would go back to normal in the morning.
 The fatigue is something else with this virus.
 I would still get winded walking to the shower.
 The first night back, I experienced the craziest night sweats I have ever had in my life.
 It was so bad; my shirt was drenched as if someone had hosed me down, and left me shivering.
-I texted my wife to bring me down a new shirt in the middle of the night.
-I had to remain in isolation from everyone else until, finally, my quarantine was lifted within my family.
+I had to remain in isolation from everyone else for another week, finally, my quarantine was lifted within my family.
 At last, I was able to sleep in the same bed with my wife.
 (The best night of sleep I had since March 16th.
 Just to be next to her was healing.)

 My follow-up blood work came back, and the doctor told me my kidneys should be back to normal in another week.
-My liver number was 79….
-The doc shared, at my worst, when I was hospitalized, it was over 300.
+My liver number was 79.
+The doctor said, at my worst, when I was hospitalized, it was over 300.
 My follow up X-ray also looked better and showed signs of clearing.
 My next X-ray is scheduled for May 12th.
 Right now, I am still dealing with the residual effects of the cough, fatigue, and my heart-rate still elevates due to my lungs still working for air, but rest assured, I am making progress.
 I’m on the mend.

 I’m cooking again, not much, but it is so relaxing to play my music and make a delicious meal for my family.
 I sit in our backyard to get sunshine and fresh air.
 I even get out for short walks with my family on the beach.
 A small dune can get me winded quickly, so I take it very slow, stopping many times to catch my breath.